taektay/ee106/docs/source/lab5.rst

 All code submissions will be graded automatically by an autograder uploaded to Gradescope.
 Your scripts will be tested on a Ubuntu cloud server using a similar ROS + Gazebo environment.
 The grading results will be available in a couple of minutes after submission.
-For the M1/M2 architecture computers, please provide your final code and video of the robot behavior, as I will be tested offline.

 Testing parameters are as follows.